 - Hurricane of Puns: Burke loves these.

 - Insane Troll Logic: Not from Burke himself but one of his subjects, going into how, at one point, despite a strong domestic grain growing industry, and the availability of dirt cheap grain and flour from America, the average German at the time couldn't get basic bread. note

 - Oktoberfest: As a bit of a Running Gag, whenever the Germans come up in the original series or in The Day the Universe Changed, they will inevitably be singing, playing music of questionable quality, and usually drinking.
-The actual Oktoberfest is particularly prominent in "Eat, Drink, and Be Merry," in which Germans' preference for lager over ale turns out to be extremely significant.
+The actual Oktoberfest is particularly prominent in "Eat, Drink, and Be Merry," in which the German and in particular Bavarian preference for lager over ale turns out to be extremely significant.

 - What Happened to the Mouse?: Spectactularly averted - Burke always manages to tie everything together at the end of each episode.